 Interviews are typically best in person so you can see their body language, facial expressions and get a full picture.
 However, with Covid still on the rise, you’ll most likely have to settle for phone or video interviews.

 Both are still effective you just won’t be able to pull as much extra information from your interviewees, so make sure you ask great questions that truly dive into what they need.
-You can find a great list of interview questions, helpful tips and templates in The Collective.
+You can find a great list of interview questions, helpful tips and templates in the Rebel Office Resource Library.

 Another great way to do market research is to analyze the reviews of your competition.
 Go through them and figure out what do customers really want.
 What is it that your competition does that they really like and what is it that your competition is missing or isn’t satisfying in your customer?